SuperUserNameMan/LGTISP/readme.md

 ## warning :
 - once a newly programmed LGT8Fx is powerred-down, the access to its flash memory is locked. `dump flash` will displays `0xFF` everywhere.
 - Unlocking it is destructive.
 The first 1KB of flash will be erased, but the rest of the flash (including the emulated EEPROM) will be readable.
-To infocre the destructive using a `write lock 0 0`.
+Locked devices have to be unlocked manually using a `write lock 0 0`.
+- for more details, see note regarding LGT8F328p flash protection, below.

 ## supported functions
 - Arduino IDE and AVRdude commande line :